Allen-Tildesley/examples/GUIDE.md

  8.3488 | 5.00(1)   | 1.92(1)         | 1.97(1)

 When comparing results with the MC program, several points should be remembered.

-Firstly, constraining the bond lengths affects average potential energy, kinetic energy, and heat capacity.
+1. Constraining the bond lengths affects average potential energy, kinetic energy, and heat capacity.
-Secondly, while we use _k_<sub>spring</sub>=10000 to highlight the multiple timestep method, it is quite likely that energy flow between bond vibrations and other degrees of freedom will be inefficient, due to the timescale separation.
+2. While we use _k_<sub>spring</sub>=10000 to highlight the multiple timestep method, it is quite likely that energy flow between bond vibrations and other degrees of freedom will be inefficient, due to the timescale separation.
-Thirdly,
-the constant-_NVE_ and constant-_NVT_ ensembles are expected to yield different behaviour around the collapse transition.
+3. The constant-_NVE_ and constant-_NVT_ ensembles are expected to yield different behaviour around the collapse transition.
-Finally,
-molecular dynamics is not expected to thoroughly explore the energy landscape at low temperatures, giving instead (typically) quasi-harmonic vibrations in a single basin.
+4. Molecular dynamics is not expected to thoroughly explore the energy landscape at low temperatures, giving instead (typically) quasi-harmonic vibrations in a single basin.
 The default run lengths are fairly modest here: 10 blocks, each consisting of 100000 steps of length &delta;t=0.002.